-Take a group of students into a public building and have them write down what they saw.
-You will be amazed at how differently each person sees their surroundings.
+Take a group of students into a public building and have them write down what they see.
+You’ll be amazed at how differently each person sees their surroundings.
 There is no right or wrong way to view things.
-The fun is seeing how differently we all see the same thing.
+The fun is in how differently we all see the same thing!

 Inspiration From the Greats

 Share famous artists’ sketchbooks with students.
-Leonardo da Vinci’s sketchbooks are probably the most famous as they have been featured in many books and movies.
+Discuss the many appearances of Leonardo da Vinci’s famous sketchbooks in books and movies.
 He has so many ideas and renderings in his books.
-It is important for students to realize that their drawings and sketches do not have to be perfect; they are just ideas to build from.
+It’s important for students to realize that their drawings and sketches do not have to be perfect; they are just ideas to build from.

 You can find a sketchbook for any age or skill level.
 For the early learners, the Sax Art Journal and Sax Sketch N’ Write book work well.
 These books allow students to draw and then take notes on their drawings.
-The writing space can also be used to create short stories around the objects drawn.
-Sketchbooks for older students are usually 50 to 100 pages and come in all sizes and have different paper weights.
-Choice here will be determined by skill level and medium used.
-Most sketchbooks are spiral bound so pages turn easily and can be used on both sides if desired.
+Another use of this writing space is to create short stories around the objects drawn.
+Sketchbooks for older students are usually 50 to 100 pages and come in all sizes and paperweights.
+The choice here is determined by their skill level and the medium used.
+Most sketchbooks are spiral bound, so pages turn easily and are usable on both sides if desired.